 ACSI REACH Accreditation Protocol*

 REACH has eight standards with related indicators and a Rubrics Manual for each indicator along with an EE Evidence Guide for Standards 3, 5, and 6.
 These guide the school through the self-study process.
 The school uses the rubrics and evidence guide to stimulate a professional dialog among the stakeholders to determine their rating and then lists evidence that support that rating.
 A summary narrative for each standard describes the school's strengths and areas in which it has opportunities for improvement.
 An ACSI consultant is available to mentor the school in the self-study process.
 When the self-study is completed the school prepares for a visiting team of educators.
 This team writes a report on the level to which the school is meeting each of the standards and makes a recommendation to the ACSI Regional Accreditation Commission on accreditation.

 ACSI Accreditation by School Progress*

 Initial Application for ACSI Accreditation for traditional EE-12 schools (printable version, for payment by check)

-REACH Standards and Indicators Checklist - 2019 Edition (for those applying with the paper application, either the printable or online version of this checklist must be submitted with the application)
+- Printable REACH Standards and Indicators Checklist - 2019 Edition (for those applying with the paper application, either the printable or online version of this checklist must be submitted with the application)

 Please note: It is recommended that you complete the online application (link below).
 However, if completing the paper application, please mail the application and fee to ACSI headquarters - address on the final page.

 Application for Accreditation for traditional EE-12 Schools (online, for payment by credit card) Please note: It is recommended that you complete written sections in a Word document, or similar, and save them to your computer prior to copy/pasting them into the online application.